 It is a sad truth that many people still experience domestic violence, or DV, in this day and age.
-In the United States, domestic violence affects as many as one out of four women and one out of nine men.
-UN Women reports that a staggering 35 – 70% of women worldwide experience some kind of physical or sexual violence in their lifetimes.
+In the United States, domestic violence (aka “intimate partner violence”) affects as many as one out of three women and one out of four men.
+This includes rape, physical aggression, and stalking.

 With figures like these, it is more than likely that you will know someone affected by domestic violence at some point in your life.
 If a friend or family member entrusts you with this information, your first question will probably be: “What can I do to help?”

 If you truly want to help uplift someone in a DV situation, it is important to come from an informed position.
 This is an extremely sensitive, and potentially dangerous issue, and it is possible to make it worse without care and serious thoughtfulness.